nih-cfde/cfde-deriva/README-registry.md

 - `favorite_anatomy`: each row represents one favorited vocabulary term for a user
 - `favorite_assay_type`: each row represents one favorited vocabulary term for a user
 - `favorite_data_type`: each row represents one favorited vocabulary term for a user
+- `favorite_disease`: each row represents one favorited vocabulary term for a user
 - `favorite_file_format`: each row represents one favorited vocabulary term for a user
 - `favorite_ncbi_taxonomy`: each row represents one favorited vocabulary term for a user